zextras/tech-doc/source/_includes/_usage/mails.rst

 example to add it to the :ref:`contacts-comp`.

-On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions; click the :material-regular:`more_vert` icon to access them and many more: mark e-mail as read/unread or as spam, print, delete, download it in ``eml`` format, tag, or flag it.
+On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions on the e-mail; the most used (reply, reply to all, forward, and delete) are show, the other are shown by clicking the :material-regular:`more_vert` icon:

+* Mark e-mail as read/unread or as spam
+* Print or show the original e-mail source code, including the headers
+* Flag or add a tag

-.. note:: A flag is a simple indicator for an email that can be adapted to one's preference: to name a few, it has some importance compared to other, it needs some action, or it has been processed and can be archived or deleted.
+  .. note:: A flag is a simple indicator for an email that can be
+     adapted to one's preference: to name a few, it has some importance compared to other, it needs some action, or it has been processed and can be archived or deleted.

-More actions are available and shown upon right-clicking an email.
+* Download  in ``eml`` format
+* Create an appointment from the e-mail.
+A new calendar dialog window will be opened, that contains as *Attendees* the users who either sent the e-mail or appear as **To:** recipients, while people in **Cc:** will be optional attendees.
+The title of the e-mail will serve as title of the event as well.

 |product| has support for **e-mail receipts**: when composing an
 email, a click on the :material-regular:`more_vert` icon on the right-hand side of the subject will add a request for a read receipt